 If you have hypertension, your doctor has probably prescribed medicine to lower high blood pressure.
 You may have gone through quite an extensive period of trial and error to find a drug that works without causing unacceptable side effects.
-As a result, you might be wondering whether there are foods that could help lower high blood pressure.
-The good news: the answer is yes.
+As a result, you might be wondering whether there are foods that could help against hypertension The good news: the answer is yes.

 Difficulty Trying to Lower High Blood Pressure:

-Q. I have been dealing with high blood pressure for years.
+Q. I have been dealing with hypertension for years.
 When I am under stress, my blood pressure goes up to around 150.

 My doctor has prescribed lots of different drugs with mixed results.
 Atenolol caused fatigue and depression.
 Amlodipine made me dizzy to the point I couldn’t function.
 Lisinopril caused a horrible cough.
 Now I am on Diovan with no problems, but I read recently that drugs like this are linked to cancer.

 I am ready to try a more natural approach.
 I heard that beets can lower high blood pressure.
 How effective are they and what else might help?

 A. An article in Lancet Oncology (July, 2010) has raised questions about the safety of drugs like Atacand, Diovan and Micardis.
 The investigators analyzed many scientific studies and concluded that such drugs “are associated with a modestly increased risk of new cancer occurrence.”
 Drug regulators and clinicians don’t know what to make of this information.